-Unfortunately, one of the downsided with being a human is our minds sometimes create situations, worries and problems that don't actually exist yet, and one of the best anxiety tips we can give you is just stop being so in your head and focus really hard on being more present.
+Unfortunately, one of the downsides with being a human is our minds sometimes create situations, worries, and problems that don't actually exist yet, and one of the best anxiety tips we can give you is to just stop being so in your head and focus really hard on being more present.

 Many times we have heard the term ‘fur baby’ or have had people tell you that their pets are akin to their children, and for good reason!
 No matter how big your animals are, they are essentially dependant on you in many ways: For their food, their water, their shelter, their health care, and of course their love and affection, so it makes a lot of sense that people reference having pets to having children.